Morcy/PHP-MySQLi-Wrapper/README.md

 Example Usages
 --------------

-Adding some data into a table.
+Adding some data into a table:

     $data = array( 'foo' => 'bar' );
     Database::connect();
     Database::where( 'foobar', true );